DominikBitzer/91632254f013454eb85130ee5dd2c94a/README.md

   * added in header file config.h for portability and modularity
 * Connection to Server: done
 * performConnection() Prolog: partially done
+  * Problem: Last receive in prolog are two lines ==> find logic behind it and adjust recvFromGameserver
+  * Add error-handling if numbytes == -1, because message was only partially send.
+Repeat Transmission?
+  * Integrate latency-handling in recvFromGameserver ==> do recvGromGameser while answer == none
 * Gameserver output formatting: tbd
 * Error handling: done
   * die() routine implemented in utils.c